Sheila Sisulu

-Sheila Violet Makate Sisulu (née Makate; born April 12, 1948, in Johannesburg) is a South African civil rights activist and former diplomat.
+Sheila Violet Makate Sisulu (née Mashile; born April 12, 1948, in Johannesburg) is a South African civil rights activist and former diplomat.
 Since 2003, she has been working for the United Nations World Food Programme (WFP).

 Early years and anti-apartheid activism

-Sheila Makate grew up in Soweto, where her parents ran a shop.
+Sheila Sisulu grew up in Soweto, where her parents ran a shop.
 During her childhood, the apartheid system was being increasingly entrenched through legislation in South Africa.
 In 1955, a segregated education system was implemented across the country.
 Shortly after Sisulu started school, her older brother, an anti-apartheid activist, warned their parents that soldiers and police would raid the township.
 As a result, her parents kept her at home.
 The police ordered that all students who missed school that day would not be allowed to return.
-It took six months before Makate was permitted to re-enroll.
+It took six months before she was permitted to re-enroll.

-At the age of twelve, Makate was harassed by a teacher, prompting her parents to send her to a girls' boarding school in Swaziland.
+At the age of twelve, Sisulu was harassed by a teacher, prompting her parents to send her to a girls' boarding school in Swaziland.
 There, she received a solid education based on the British system.
 When she returned to South Africa during summer vacations, she felt the impact of apartheid even more acutely.
 On her 16th birthday, she received a pass book, which all Black South Africans were required to carry for identification purposes.
 She later recalled that “… to have it was to identify me as a second-class citizen in the country of my birth.”

 Determined to pursue a career and fight against apartheid, she obtained a bachelor's degree in language and philosophy from the National University of Lesotho in 1974.
 She returned to South Africa and took various jobs, none of which she found fulfilling.
 In the mid-1970s, she married Mlungsi Sisulu, the son of Albertina and Walter Sisulu, both prominent human rights activists and members of the African National Congress (ANC), closely associated with Nelson Mandela.
 Walter Sisulu spent 25 years imprisoned on Robben Island alongside Mandela, while Albertina Sisulu was under house arrest.
 Since she could not leave her home, Sheila and Mlungsi's wedding took place in a tent across the street, allowing Albertina to witness the ceremony.
 The couple had three children.